dharmit/syscalls/src/cat-filename.md

 `close(3)                                = 0`

-This is a simple one.
 It closes the file descriptor.
 Here, the file `/etc/ld.so.cache` has now been closed.
 A return value of `0` indicates success in closing the file descriptor.

 ### `openat()`

 `openat(AT_FDCWD, "/lib64/libc.so.6", O_RDONLY|O_CLOEXEC) = 3`

-Exactly similar call as the previous `openat` call except for a different file.
+Exactly similar call as the previous `openat()` call except for a different file.

 ### `read()`

 `read(3, "\177ELF\2\1\1\3\0\0\0\0\0\0\0\0\3\0>\0\1\0\0\0\320v\2\0\0\0\0\0"..., 832) = 832`

-This one took longer to grasp than I expected, and I'm not sure if I understood it completely.
-I decided not to dig into the ELF (Executable and Linkable Format) for the time being, but I guess I'll have to start reading it sooner rather than later.

-Anyway, back to the call we see here.
-Signature from the man page:
+Function signature:
 ```c
 ssize_t read(int fd, void *buf, size_t count);
 ```